-Average star rating for subsidized children in FY 15-16
+Average star rating for subsidized children in most recent year with data available

-Percentage of subsidized children in 4 & 5 star care in FY 15-16
+Percentage of subsidized children in 4 & 5 star care in most recent year with data available

-Note: This information will come from PBIS.
-We realize there will be a lag between the availability of PBIS results and the reporting cycle.
+Note: This information will come from EC Profile.
+We realize there will be a lag between the availability of EC Profile and the reporting cycle.

-The North Carolina Partnership for Children, Inc. Performance-Based Incentive System (PBIS) Final Results.
-2014.
-PDF file.
+The North Carolina Partnership for Children, Inc. Early Childhood Profile (EC Profile) Final Results